Updated on February 3, 2023

 • When the couple cannot decide on the end goal of therapy

-Choosing to enter treatment, with or without your partner, is a difficult choice.
-When both partners are ready to recover, couples’ drug rehab can be an effective tool and can help to strengthen a relationship long-term.
+Choosing to enter treatment, with or without your partner, is difficult.
+When both partners are ready to recover, couples’ drug rehab can be an effective tool and help strengthen a long-term relationship.

 Get matched with an affordable mental health counselor